berthubert/trifecta/README.md

 Security issues that have been addressed:

+ * 2024-01-23: Wander Nauta found that you could make the UI do weird things by passing non-base64 session and post IDs to the website.
  * 2024-01-21: Wander Nauta found out we could crash on logging an error containing a malformed UTF-8 string
  * 2024-01-21: Wander Nauta spotted that adding a linefeed to a content-type